 Placental and Breast Milk Passage

-No animal studies of placental passage of darunavir have been reported.
-Passage of darunavir into breast milk has been noted in rats.2
+No animal studies of placental passage of DRV have been reported.
+Passage of DRV into breast milk has been noted in rats.1

 Human Studies in Pregnancy

-Two studies describing the PK and safety of once-daily darunavir/cobicistat (DRV/c) 800 mg/150 mg during pregnancy have been presented.8,9 In a study of seven pregnant persons with HIV treated with DRV/c, no drug related adverse events were observed.
-When PK parameters during the second and third trimesters were compared to postpartum, total darunavir AUC was reduced by 56% and 50% and trough concentration was reduced by 92% and 89%, respectively.
-Unbound darunavir concentrations were similarly decreased during pregnancy, with AUC 45% and 40% lower and trough concentration 92% and 88% lower during the second and third trimesters than postpartum.
-Cobicistat exposures were lower during pregnancy, with reductions of 63% and 49% for AUC and 83% and 83% for trough concentration during the second and third trimesters compared to postpartum.
+Two studies describing the PK and safety of once-daily darunavir/cobicistat (DRV/c) 800 mg/150 mg during pregnancy have been presented.8,9 In a study of seven pregnant women with HIV who were treated with DRV/c, no drug-related adverse events were observed.
+When PK parameters during the second and third trimesters were compared to postpartum PK parameters, total DRV AUC was reduced by 56% and 50% and trough concentration was reduced by 92% and 89%, respectively.
+Unbound DRV concentrations decreased during the second and third trimesters of pregnancy compared to postpartum, with AUC 45% and 40% lower and trough concentration 92% and 88% lower, respectively.
+Cobicistat (COBI) exposures were lower during pregnancy, with reductions during the second and third trimesters of 63% and 49% for AUC and 83% and 83% for trough concentration compared to postpartum.
 Six of seven participants remained virally suppressed during pregnancy.
-One woman who was not suppressed was assessed to be nonadherent to treatment by pill count.
-All infants born to study mothers had not contracted HIV.8 Based on these data, the package insert for the fixed-dose combination of DRV/c was edited to include a statement saying that this product is not recommended for use in pregnant women because of substantially lower exposures of darunavir and cobicistat during pregnancy.10 These findings were confirmed in a larger study of 29 pregnant women who received the DRV/c combination.
-When PK parameters during the second and third trimesters were compared to postpartum PK parameters in these women, total darunavir AUC was reduced by 33% and 48% and darunavir trough concentrations were reduced by 71% and 75%.9
+One woman who was not suppressed was found to be nonadherent to treatment after a pill count.
+No infants born to study mothers contracted HIV.9 On the basis of these data, the package insert for the fixed-dose combination of DRV/c was edited to include a statement saying that this product is not recommended for use in pregnant women because of substantially lower exposures of DRV and COBI during pregnancy.10 These findings are consistent with a larger study of 29 pregnant women who received the DRV/c combination.
+When PK parameters during the second and third trimesters were compared to postpartum PK parameters in these women, total DRV AUC was reduced by 33% and 48% and DRV trough concentrations were reduced by 71% and 75%.8

 Placental and Breast Milk Passage

-In an ex vivo human cotyledon perfusion model, the mean fetal transfer rate of darunavir was 15%.11 In five studies that reported data from between six and 14 subjects each, the median of the ratio of darunavir concentration in cord blood to that in maternal delivery plasma ranged from 13% to 24%.3-5,8,12 No data are available that describe the breast milk passage of darunavir in humans.
+In an ex vivo human cotyledon perfusion model, the mean fetal transfer rate of DRV was 15%.11 In five studies that reported data from between six and 14 subjects each, the median ratio of DRV concentration in cord blood to DRV concentration in maternal delivery plasma ranged from 13% to 24%.2-4,9,12 No data are available that describe the breast milk passage of DRV in humans.

 Teratogenicity/Adverse Pregnancy Outcomes

-Among cases of first-trimester darunavir exposure reported to the Antiretroviral Pregnancy Registry, prevalence of birth defects was 2.4% (11 of 456 births; 95% CI, 1.2% to 4.3%), which is a sufficient number of first-trimester exposures to conclude that there is no two-fold increase in the risk of overall birth defects compared to control populations.1
+Among cases of first-trimester DRV exposure that have been reported to the Antiretroviral Pregnancy Registry, prevalence of birth defects is 3.1% (16 of 524 births; 95% confidence interval, 1.8% to 4.9%), whereas the total prevalence for the U.S. population is 2.7% based on Centers for Disease Control and Prevention surveillance.13 This number of first-trimester exposures is sufficient to conclude that there is not a two-fold increase in the risk of overall birth defects among infants with first-trimester exposure to DRV compared to control populations.13